Viewing Elephant Seals

 Temporary Closures

 Additional temporary closures may be implemented at any time of the year to better protect elephant seals from disturbance.
-As of January 16th, 2024, the Drakes Beach parking lot and access points are closed overnight to better protect elephant seal pups.
-This area is open daily from 10 am to 4 pm when park staff and volunteers are present.
+From January 22, 2024, through March 31, 2024, the Drakes Beach parking lot and access points were closed overnight to better protect elephant seal pups.
+This area was open daily from 10 am to 4 pm when park staff and volunteers are present.
+The start date for this closure for winter 2025 will depend upon when female elephant seals arrive for the pupping season.

 Interactive Map Illustrating the Locations of the Closures Referenced Above